arturcarvalho/tutorial-1/README.md

 We already have `HomePage` so we won't need to create that.
 We want to display a list of posts to the user so we'll need to add that logic.
 We need to get the content from the database and we don't want the user to just see a blank screen in the meantime (depending on network conditions, server location, etc), so we'll want to show some kind of loading message or animation.
 And if there's an error retrieving the data we should handle that as well.
 And what about when we open source this blog engine and someone puts it live without any content in the database?
 It'd be nice if there was some kind of blank slate message.

-Oh boy, our first page and we already have to worry about loading states ,errors and blank slates...or do we?
+Oh boy, our first page and we already have to worry about loading states, errors and blank slates...or do we?

 ### Cells

 These features are common in most web apps.
 We wanted to see if there was something we could do to make developers' lives easier when it comes to adding them to a typical component.
-We think we've come up with something to help and we call them *Cells*.
+We think we've come up with something to help.
+We call them *Cells*.

-When you create a cell you export several specially named constants and then we take it from there.
+When you create a cell you export several specially named constants and then Hammer takes it from there.
 A typical cell may look something like:

 ```javascript
 import Post from 'src/components/Blog/Post'